Efficient quantification on large-scale networks: Background and notation

-\paragraph{Evaluating quantifiers} The standard approach to assess the performance of a quantifier $Q$ is to simulate PPS, i.e., evaluate its estimations for considerably different ranges of $\Pr(Y)$.
-The widely adopted \textit{artificial prevalence protocol} (APP)~\citep[\S 3.4.2]{Esuli:2023os} involves randomly selecting test subsets $\mathcal{S}$ for each predetermined prevalence value in a regular grid, e.g., $p_{\mathcal{S}}(\oplus) \in \{0.00, 0.05, ..., 0.95, 1.00\}$.
-In this experimental protocol, $\Pr(X|Y)$ is invariant across the training data and the test subsets, whereas class prevalences are significantly different from training.
-The Mean Absolute Error (MAE) between the true prevalence $p_{\mathcal{S}}(\oplus)$ and the estimated prevalence $\hat{p}^Q_{\mathcal{S}}(\oplus)$ among all the test subsets $\mathcal{S}$ sampled by APP provides a concise metric of $Q$'s performance.
+The standard approach to assess the performance of a quantifier $\quantifier$ is to simulate PPS, i.e., evaluate its estimations for considerably different degrees of divergence between $\Ptr(Y)$ and $\Pte(Y)$.
+In the binary case, the widely adopted \textit{artificial prevalence protocol} (APP)~\citep[\S 3.4.2]{Esuli:2023os} involves randomly generating (i.e., extracting from the unlabelled data) test subsets $\sample$ that exhibit predetermined prevalence values lying on a regular grid, e.g., $p_{\sample}(\oplus) \in \{0.00, 0.05, ..., 0.95, 1.00\}$.
+In the general multi-class case, instead, the APP is implemented by: